FluxML/Flux.jl/docs/src/models/templates.md

 end
 ```

 Clearly, the `first` and `second` parameters are not arrays here, but should be models themselves, and produce a result when called with an input array `x`.
-The `Affine` layer fits the bill so we can instantiate `TLP` with two of them:
+The `Affine` layer fits the bill, so we can instantiate `TLP` with two of them:

 ```julia
 model = TLP(Affine(10, 20),